OfficeDev/teams-toolkit/templates/scenarios/ts/office-addin/README.md

 ## Validate manifest file

-Known issue: manifest validation is not supported for now.

 To check that your manifest file is valid:

 - From Visual Studio Code: open the command palette and select: `Teams: Validate Application` and select `Validate using manifest schema`.